stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 [Black](https://black.readthedocs.io/en/stable/) is currently the most popular code formatting tool for Python, but consider using [Ruff](https://docs.astral.sh/ruff/).
 Ruff provides both code formatting and quality checks for Python code.

-Run the formatting tool with your CI system, so that it rejects any code that does not match the format for your project.
+Use [pre-commit](https://pre-commit.com/) to run the formatting tool before each commit to source control.
+You should also run the formatting tool with your CI system, so that it rejects any code that does not match the format for your project.

 ### Use a Code Linter